St. Patty’s or St. Paddy’s Day? - NewsBreak

 St. Patrick’s Day is often dubbed “St. Patty’s Day.”
 However, Patrick is the English version of the Irish Gaelic name Pádraig, nicknamed Páidín and Paddy, as stated by USA Today .

 As the name “Patty” is the shortened version of the feminine name Patricia, the term “St. Patty’s Day” is downright incorrect.
 The term has been deemed disrespectful by the Irish community.
-The correct abbreviation for Patrick is “Paddy.”Best places to celebrate St. Patrick’s Day in Utah
+The correct abbreviation for Patrick is “Paddy.”5 Irish movies to watch for St. Patrick’s day

 However, “St. Paddy’s Day” has been rumored to be objectionable as well.
 According to Merriam-Webster, since the 18th century, the name Paddy has been used in English as a derogatory term for an Irishman, or in informal British English as “a fit of temper.”